 What does Ebrahim mean?

-Ebrahim \e-bra-him, eb-rahim\ as a boys' name.
+Ebrahim /eb-ra-him/ [3 sylls.] as a boys' name.
 Ebrahim's name origin is Hebrew, and the name Ebrahim means "father of a multitude (of nations)".
-Ebrahim is a variant of Abraham (Hebrew): the Hebrew form is Avraham.
+Ebrahim is a variant transcription of Abraham (Hebrew): the Hebrew variation is Avraham.
+Compare surname Ebrahimi.

 Ebrahim is an uncommon given name for men but a very popular last name for both adults and children (#37145 out of 150436, Top 25%).
 (2000 U.S. Census)